-The RUs on the map are analysed based on the density of the nodes.
-Three environments are considered for the classification of RU density types: a dense urban, an urban, and a rural environment.
-This classification is essential to analyse the processing power of the nodes, as it considers three different bandwidths for the nodes: 100 MHz for dense urban RUs, 50 MHz for urban RUs, and 20 MHz for rural RUs.
-Figure 4.1 shows the different RU types in the Minho scenario.
-In the Minho scenario, there are around 35% of dense urban RUs, 30% of urban, and 35% of rural RU nodes.
+The RUs on the map are analysed based on the density of nodes.
+Three environments are considered for the classification of RU density types: dense urban, urban, and rural.
+This classification is essential for the analyses of the nodes processing power, as it considers three different bandwidths for the nodes: 100 MHz for dense urban RUs, 50 MHz for urban RUs, and 20 MHz for rural RUs.
+Figure 4.1 shows the different RU types in the Minho scenario, where there are around 35% of dense urban RUs, 30% of urban, and 35% of rural RU nodes.